-Another disadvantage of using a roaming service is they are, in general, very expensive.
+What happens if you call an international toll-free number while on roaming?
+A large phone bill, that’s what.
+Roaming services aren’t exactly known for being cheap.
+In fact, they’re generally very expensive.
 Call rates average three to five times that of the usual cost.
 So instead of saving money on a toll-free call, you end up spending more.

 Signing up with MyLine, on the other hand, will only cost you $0.011 per minute of calls to India.
 We’re willing to bet that’s less than half of what you would pay for a roaming call.